ebzzry/ebzzry.github.io/src/en/lisp-projects.md

 ./foo --help
 ```

-It should show something like
+It should show something like the following:

 ```sh
 NAME: